ZeroViz/battleship/README.md

 ben
-this is the real thing baby
+Brian Muckian - this is the real thing baby
 Hi, this is Justin, I have a beard. oh yeah